top of page

 BUT THEIR BODIES CAN'T

 Kayaking is a meaningful activity tied to identity, mental health and time outdoors.
-Yet after injury, surgery or changes in mobility, many patients are told — directly or indirectly — that kayaking is no longer realistic.
+Yet after injury, surgery or changes in mobility, many people are told — directly or indirectly — that kayaking is no longer realistic.

 Common barriers include: